The importance of socially responsible mining in developing nations

 Engaging with stakeholders

 Stakeholders in any business have a lot of sway.
 Understand their perspective on a situation, then engage with them to work on possible solutions.
 By involving them in the decision-making process, you’ll gain their trust.
 It’s important to work with them to introduce and promote new sustainable approaches.
+It can help financially, too.
+In a report by Accenture, 37% of investors said sustainability incentives had “a great impact on the value of a mining company”.

 Finding innovative solutions